 - Employers must identify, evaluate, and investigate potential worker exposures including the cause and chain of employee/patient transmission.
 Medical follow-up services must be provided, free of charge, to all exposed employees.

-For questions and comments, or if you need representation please reach out to Goyette & Associates at email@example.com or 1 (916) 851-1900.
+For questions and comments, or if you need representation for your employment rights or your license defense, please reach out to Goyette & Associates at email@example.com or 1 (916) 851-1900.

 For more information, visit: